wazuh/wazuh-documentation/source/installation-guide/upgrading/latest_wazuh3_minor.rst

 Upgrading the agents from the manager
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To upgrade you agents from the manager follow the :ref:`Upgrading agent <upgrading-agent>` page.
+To upgrade you agents from the manager follow the :ref:`Upgrading agent <agent_upgrade>` page.

 Installing the packets in the agent locally.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~